loym-com/apps-sequence/sequence/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

+All records get an id.
+But you may want to number records differently.
-With this module, each record may have a sequence code.
+Odoo sequences provide flexible numbering.
+With this module, you can number records with a sequence per model.

 A record without a name will get the sequence code as the name.